Alvarez-Jose/CST205WeatherAPI/README.md

 # Future work
 possibility of adding auto location with user premissions.

+# Testing the air Quality
-# testing the air quality changes the list is in order from good to hazadous.
+To test the air quality below is the list.
+The list is in order from good to hazadous.
 Information from the countries are obtain from here https://www.iqair.com/us/world-air-quality-ranking
 1. Sydney, Australia
 2. Chiang Mai, Thailand
 3. Poznan, Poland